wgroeneveld/jefklakscodex/content/articles/reviews/bloodstained-ritual-of-the-night.md

     - 'bloodstained'
     - 'castlevania'
     - 'switch'
 description: "One year later, Ritual of the Night is still unplayable on the Nintendo Switch.
-Numerous patches later, the game still stutters and crashes, with it's most popular screen being the loading one.
+Numerous patches later, the game still stutters and crashes, with its most popular screen being the loading one.
 We're off to a great start here... "
 game_platform: 'switch'
 game_genre: 'Metroidvania'
 game_release_year: '2019'